jjjpanda/object/README.md

         //how much the probability of existence should decay per second, range 0-1 (defaults to 0.9)
         probabilityOfExistenceDecay: 0.9,

-        //absolute file path to an image that will display Jimp/pixelchange and will be continuously overridden
+        //absolute file path to an image that will display Jimp/pixelchange difference and will be continuously overridden
+        //leave blank if you don't want a difference image
         differenceImagePath: "diff.jpg",

-        alertUrl: 'webhook url'
     }
     ...
 ]